MohamadYusuf/WebRx-Site/docs/foreach-binding.md

 </script>
 ```

-If you wanted, you could use $data as a prefix when referencing properties on each entry.
+If you wanted, you could use <code>$data</code> as a prefix when referencing properties on each entry.
 For example, you could rewrite part of Example 1 as follows:

 ```html
 <td data-bind="text: $data.firstName"></td>
 ```

-… but you don't have to, because firstName will be evaluated within the context of $data by default anyway.
+… but you don't have to, because <code>firstName</code> will be evaluated within the context of <code>$data</code> by default anyway.

-## Using $index, $parent, and other context properties
+## Using <code>$index</code>, <code>$parent</code>, and other context properties

-As you can see from Example 2 above, it's possible to use $index to refer to the zero-based index of the current array item. $index is an observable and is updated whenever the index of the item changes (e.g., if items are added to or removed from the array).
+As you can see from Example 2 above, it's possible to use <code>$index</code> to refer to the zero-based index of the current array item.
+<code>$index</code> is an observable and is updated whenever the index of the item changes (e.g., if items are added to or removed from the array).

-Similarly, you can use $parent to refer to data from outside the foreach, e.g.:
+Similarly, you can use <code>$parent</code> to refer to data from outside the foreach, e.g.:

 ```html
 <h1 data-bind="text: blogPostTitle"></h1>